guneetmac/toddler-chef/README.md

 5. Select a category and click "Save Recipe"

 ### Finding Recipes
-- Use the search bar to find recipes by name or ingredient
-- Apply filters for time, difficulty, or category
-- Browse through your organized recipe collection

-### Panic Mode
-- Click "I'm Hungry" for a random recipe suggestion
-- Or use the category quick picks (Breakfast, Lunch, Dinner)
+- **Pantry Pulse**: Tap ingredients you have (eggs, banana, chicken, etc.) to find recipes that use them
+- **Quick Filters**: Use the panic buttons for Under 10 min, Under 20 min, or High Protein recipes
+- **Advanced Filters**: Toggle vegetarian mode, select meat types, or exclude allergens
+- **Categories**: Browse by Breakfast, Lunch, Dinner, or Snacks
+- All filters work together to help you find the perfect recipe fast

 ## 🛠️ Tech Stack